Rae0806/Plato_Pizza_Sales/README.md

 # Platos Pizza Sales Analysis

 ## Introduction
-This is challenge arranged by Maven Analytics.
-To see all the detail please click [here](https://mavenanalytics.io/challenges/maven-pizza-challenge/4)
+This challenge was arranged by Maven Analytics.
+To see all the details please click [here](https://mavenanalytics.io/challenges/maven-pizza-challenge/4)